 If you have EU or Swiss nationality, you do not need a residence permit or work permit to stay and work in the Netherlands.
 You are, however, excluded from receiving public funds like a social welfare benefit (unless you have EU long-term residency).

 EU and Swiss nationals do not need to report with IND (Immigration and Naturalization Service).
 If you plan to stay in the Netherlands for more than 4 months, you are required by law to register in the civil registry (municipal database) of your Dutch home town.

 If you stay in the Netherlands for more than 3 months you must be able to prove that you have health insurance and sufficient financial means.
 It is optional to apply for verification against EU Community Law.
 Your employer may request you to do this.
-It is also advisable after 1 year of stay, because your passport does not show that you are then exempted from the work permit requirement.

 Family members of EU citizens and Swiss nationals

 Your family members with a non-EU nationality must apply for a residence permit if they want to join you in the Netherlands.
 In this case, verification against EU Community Law.